 Screws or Nails For Stud Wall?

 A common question that is asked by homeowners and builders alike is which fastener should be used to secure the studs in a wall?
 The answer to this question can depend on the type of house, but for most residential construction nails are typically used.
 Screws are generally cheaper than nails so they may be a good choice if you are building an inexpensive home with a limited budget.
-Also, screws provide superior holding power as compared to nails because they penetrate deeper into wood.
+Also, screws provide superior holding power as compared to nails because they penetrate deeper into the wood.
 Another consideration might be how easily accessible your stud walls will need to be during future repairs or renovations.
 If access isn’t necessary then it really doesn’t matter what type of fastener you use, just make sure it’s sturdy enough for your needs!